matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 ## Manifest file

-Every Zinc circuit is described with a manifest file `Zargo.toml` with the following structure:
+A Zinc circuit is described with the manifest file `Zargo.toml` with the following structure:

 ```toml